Antidepressant Discontinuation: Safe Ways To Navigate SSRI Withdrawals

 Managing the psychological symptoms of selective serotonin reuptake inhibitor discontinuation can be more difficult than managing the physical symptoms.
 That’s why it can be helpful to visit a therapist before, during, and after stopping an SSRI.
 A therapist can support you in developing coping mechanisms for dealing with any psychological withdrawal symptoms and can be another line of defense against relapsing into severe depression or anxiety.

-If you’re looking to meet with a therapist from the comfort of home instead of traveling to and from appointments, online therapy can represent a viable alternative to in-person sessions.
-With an online counseling platform like BetterHelp, you can get matched with a therapist who you can meet with via phone, video call, and/or in-app messaging.
+If you’re looking to meet with a therapist from the comfort of your home instead of traveling to and from appointments, online therapy can represent a viable alternative to in-person sessions.
+With an online counseling platform like BetterHelp, you can get matched with a therapist with whom you can meet via phone, video call, and/or in-app messaging.
 Research suggests that online therapy can be as effective as in-person sessions, so this format may be worth exploring if it’s more convenient for you.

 Takeaway